 Sophia Ann Clift Bunce (1863-1864) was born in 1863 in the Bradfield registration district and died there the following year.
 She was buried on November 25, 1864 at the age of 1 year at Holy Trinity Church in Theale, Berkshire.

 Emma Sophia Bunce (1865-1951) was born on October 11, 1865 in Theale, Berkshire (Bradfield registration district).
 She almost certainly is the young woman named Emma Sophia Bunce who appears in the 1881 U.K. Census as a milliners apprentice at St. Mary, Berkshire.
-Emma married William Henry Wing (1866-1950) in the first quarter of 1891 in the Bradfield registration district, and had a daughter Winifred Ella Wing (1891-1983) born later the same year.
-Winifred in turn married Charles John Topping (1887-1984), and she has descendants alive today.
+Emma married William Henry Wing (1866-1950) in the first quarter of 1891 in the Bradfield registration district, and had a daughter Winifred Ella Wing (1891-1983) born on Oct.
+16, 1891 in West Ham, Essex.
+Winifred then married Charles John Topping (1887-1984), and she has descendants alive today.
 Winifred's mother Emma died on Nov.
 25, 1951 in Tonbridge, Kent.

 children - BUNCE (with Elizabeth Kent)